Georgia election officials dispute film’s voter fraud claims

 The movie, called “2000 Mules,” paints an ominous picture suggesting Democrat-aligned ballot “mules” were supposedly paid to illegally collect and drop off ballots in Arizona, Georgia, Michigan, Pennsylvania and Wisconsin.
 It has been praised by former President Donald Trump as exposing “great election fraud,” but election security experts say it is based on faulty assumptions, anonymous accounts and improper analysis of cellphone location data.

-Mashburn, who said he watched the film, said it suggested there were 92,000 “illegitimate, manufactured votes” in the state, but that’s not true.
+Mashburn, who said he watched the film, said it suggested there were 92,000 “illegitimate, manufactured votes” in the state, but he said that’s not true.
 Even if a ballot is illegally dropped off, it goes through the same checks as other ballots to ensure the vote is legitimate, he said.

 “A ballot harvested vote might be a perfectly legal vote,” he said.
 “It’s just the manner of its delivery was illegal.”

 The movie uses research from the Texas-based nonprofit True the Vote, which has spent months lobbying states to use its findings to change voting laws.
-An email to the group was not immediately returned.
+In an email, a representative for True the Vote said the movie presented “a wide variety of information, including summary data from 5 jurisdictions in 5 states, showing only a fraction” of the available evidence.

+“It included elements that were not about Georgia at all,” Catherine Engelbrecht said.

-An investigator with the Secretary of State’s office told the board later that he had investigated three claims that people had delivered ballots illegally in Georgia and found in each case that the person was legally dropping off ballots of family members.
+An investigator with the Secretary of State’s office told the board Tuesday that he had investigated three complaints that people had delivered ballots illegally in Georgia and found in each case that the person was legally dropping off ballots of family members.
 The board dismissed all three cases.

+Engelbrecht said True the Vote had also submitted complaints to the Georgia Secretary of State’s office, but those had not been investigated.

+“We look forward to the advancement of an official investigatory process, based on the full scope of data and video that support our complaints,” she said.

 One of the video clips the investigator reviewed had appeared in the background of a Fox News program.
 Republican board member Ed Lindsey cautioned people making the allegations not to publish them before a thorough investigation is completed so as not to “bring into question someone’s good name.”